AmanSharma31/Web-Servlet-Framework/README.md

 *classPath* is the value of *value* member of Path annotation applied on the class, and *servicePath* is the value of *value* member of Path annotation applied on the service that you want to invoke on the server side.

 Remember to check for the *Forward* header in the response before going for *exception*.

+Thank you